-Course Outcomes The students are expected to be able to demonstrate the following knowledge, skills and attitudes after completing this course.
+Course Outcomes The students are expected to be able to demonstrate the following

-- 1. Analyse a fuzzy based system. - 2.
-Being able to develop mathematical concepts, especially in the form of fuzzy. - 3.
-Able to formulate a common problem in the form of fuzzy mathematics models and get a settlement. - 4.
+1. Analyse a fuzzy based system.

+2. Being able to develop mathematical concepts, especially in the form of fuzzy.

+- 3. Able to formulate a common problem in the form of fuzzy mathematics models and get a settlement. - 4.
 Able to apply the frame of mathematics and computational principles to solve the problems of the development of intelligent systems. - 5.
 Able to identify problems and develop mathematical models and analyze the relevant fuzzy behavior.